We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 If you’re not committed to the quintessential San Diego beach experience (complete with sunbathing and hanging out in the water), you can find much to love about San Diego beaches in April.

 This is the perfect time to visit if you want to enjoy the best of beach scenery without also encountering summer crowds.
-While the beaches will see some action from locals who are eager to soak in the sun after emerging from the rainy seasons, many locations will feel downright peaceful during this lull before the main tourist season.
+While the beaches will see some action from locals who are eager to soak up the sun after emerging from the rainy seasons, many locations will feel downright peaceful during this lull before the main tourist season.

-As mentioned, a wetsuit is essential if you intend to surf or ocean swim.
+My recommendation is that a wetsuit is essential if you intend to surf or ocean swim.
 The more time you spend in the Pacific Ocean during this time of year, the more important this protection is, regardless of the average high.

 Advice for Booking Hotels in April

-If you are considering coming to San Diego in April of 2024, please book your trip now.
+If you are considering coming to San Diego in April of 2025, please book your trip now.
 The spring break season usually starts about a month before Easter (see also San Diego in March) and ends about a week after Easter.

 San Diego is one of the most popular spring break destinations in the country, especially for families, thanks to our beaches, good weather, and theme parks.